Barcelona ready to pounce for new striker but director refuses to reveal identity of targets | Goal.com

 Barca found inspiration from outside of their striking department against Betis, with Frenkie de Jong, Sergio Busquets and Clement Lenglet getting their goals.

-Lionel Messi did provide assists from all of those efforts, with Amor pleased to see a battling performance put in as a collective following recent struggles for consistency.
+Lionel Messi did provide assists for all of those efforts, with Amor pleased to see a battling performance put in as a collective following recent struggles for consistency.

 He added: "We repeated the performance from Bilbao.
 We've risen and shown that we're a winning team.